-The country has been struggling with record unemployment, drought and political scandals, but most economists had still forecast only a marginal contraction.
+The country has been struggling with record unemployment, drought and political scandals, but most economists had forecast only a marginal contraction.

 “GDP growth rate was -1.2 percent in the first quarter of 2016,” Statistics South Africa said in a statement.

 “The main contributors to the negative GDP growth rate were the mining and quarrying industry and the transport, storage and communication industry.”

 GDP dipped by 0.2 percent on a year-on-year basis, as South Africa teeters on the brink of its first recession since 2009.

 The central bank and the International Monetary Fund (IMF) forecast GDP growth in 2016 at a meagre 0.6 percent, while Nedbank, one of the country’s four leading banks, expects it to be only 0.2 percent.